tokenizedev/tknzv1/README.md

  - Support modern web apps and dynamic content (e.g., SPAs, Twitter/X posts).

  ## Features

+ TKNZ offers a comprehensive suite of features for creating and managing meme coins:

+ ### Content Tokenization
+ - **Isolated Tokenization** — Select specific sections of a webpage to tokenize, allowing you to precisely target the content that matters most for your token creation.
+ - **Custom Token Image Uploads** — Upload your own images for token creation instead of relying solely on extracted content, giving you more control over token branding.
+ - **Custom AI Prompts** — Fine-tune the AI token generation process with personalized prompts to create tokens that better reflect your vision.

+ ### User Experience
+ - **Pin Extension** — Lock TKNZ on-screen as a sidebar for rapid token launches while browsing, eliminating the need to switch between windows or tabs.
+ - **Automatic Wallet Provisioning** — Get started immediately with automatically created Solana wallets, removing barriers to entry for new users.

+ ### Community & Engagement
+ - **Token Leaderboard** — Track top token launches in real-time to see which coins are gaining momentum in the community.
+ - **"Coin Create" Contest** — Participate in community challenges that incentivize creative and innovative token launches.

+ ### Developer Tools
+ - **Leaderboard API** — Access token performance data programmatically through our API, enabling integration with external tools and services.

+ ### User Education
+ - **Explainer Video** — Watch comprehensive tutorials on our main website to quickly understand how to use all TKNZ features effectively.

+ ### Core Functionality
- - Extract title, image, and description from articles and tweets.
+ - Extract title, image, and description from articles and tweets
- - Generate token metadata via an AI-powered Token Creation API.
+ - Generate token metadata via an AI-powered Creation API
- - Host metadata on IPFS through Pump.fun.
+ - Host metadata on IPFS through Pump.fun
- - Create and fund Solana SPL tokens with a configurable investment amount.
+ - Create and fund Solana SPL tokens with configurable investment amounts
- - View and refresh SOL and token balances.
+ - View and refresh SOL and token balances
- - Version checking and update prompts.
+ - Version checking and update prompts
- - Analytics logging to Firestore (requires Firebase configuration).
- - Responsive UI built with React, Vite, Tailwind CSS, and Zustand.

  ## Getting Started